 Parks and Gardens in Millet

-Millet is centered on a 65-acre park system with a combination of natural and manicured areas, Pipestone Creek and Eyot Creek with multi-use lighted and paved pathways (utilized year round), trails, and include facilities such as the Agriplex (a multi-use facility), Ball diamonds, Soccer fields, and Splash Pad.
+Millet is centered on a 65-acre park system with a combination of natural and manicured areas, Pipestone Creek and Eyot Creek with multi-use lighted and paved pathways (utilized year round), trails, and include facilities such as the Agriplex (a multi-use facility), ball diamonds, soccer fields, and splash park.

 Millet Memory Rose Garden

-4904 – 52 St. Water play on an 82’ X 48’ splash pad with water structures and child activators Open May to September
+4904 – 52 St. Water play on an 82’ X 48’ splash pad with water structures and child activators.
+Seasonal opening May to September

-52 Ave.
-Millet Centennial Community Playground erected by the Village of Millet and community organizations in permanent commemoration of the centennial of confederation in Canada in 1967.
+Millet Centennial Community Playground erected by the Village of Millet and community organizations in permanent commemoration of the Centennial of Confederation in Canada in 1967.

 William Leonard Gray Park

-Diamond Drive Named after the original land owner, there is playground equipment on 6.0 acres.
+Diamond Drive named after the original land owner hosts playground equipment on 6.0 acres.

 Burn’s Creamery Garden